-Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September 2010, and guided the Lions into their initial competitive season in 2012.
+Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September 2010 and guided the Lions to their initial competitive season in 2012.

 The 2015 campaign marked a watershed season for Saint Leo women's lacrosse, as the sport competed under the Sunshine State Conference banner.
 Not only did the Lions post a third-straight winning season with a 9-8 record, but Saint Leo went 2-2 in its inaugural season of SSC round-robin play.
 The Green and Gold qualified for the first SSC Women's Lacrosse Championship, facing 11th-ranked Rollins in the semifinals.
 Among Saint Leo's wins during 2015 were a 10-6 win over No. 19 Belmont Abbey, and a 9-8 victory over a Bloomsburg squad ranked earlier in the season.
 Both wins were part of a four-game winning streak to start the season.

 Five members of the team were named to the inaugural All-SSC team, including senior and First Team honoree Christina Minneci - a member of the program's first four-year graduating class, who graduated as the program's all-time leader in points (121) and goals (87).
 Four other Saint Leo athletes - junior Allie Sheftall, sophomore Kelsey Burns, and newcomers Abbie Ross and Amanda Coppolo - all received the nod as Second Team All-SSC selections.